sachin2288/tic-tat-toe---c/README.md

-Tic Tac Toe Game using SDL
+🎮 Tic Tac Toe Game using SDL
-This project is a simple implementation of a Tic Tac Toe game built using C++ and the SDL2 library for rendering graphics.
+Welcome to Tic Tac Toe, a classic two-player game with a modern twist brought to life using C++ and the SDL2 library! 🚀

-Features
+🪄 Features
-Interactive Tic Tac Toe game with a graphical interface.
+✨ Interactive Gameplay: Play against a friend in a beautifully rendered graphical interface.
-Two-player gameplay where players take turns to place X and O.
+✨ Simple & Fun: Classic 3x3 board layout, perfect for quick matches.
-Game state validation including:
+✨ Smart Logic: Automatically detects winners or draws.
-Row, column, and diagonal win detection.
+✨ Minimal Design: Clean, distraction-free UI for a seamless experience.

-Draw detection when the board is full.
+⚙️ Requirements
-Clean and minimalist game board rendering.
+Make sure you have the following before starting:
-Requirements
+✅ SDL2 Library installed on your system.
-SDL2 library installed on your system.
+✅ A C++ Compiler supporting C++11 or later.

-A C++ compiler that supports C++11 or later.
+🛠️ Setup Instructions
-Setup Instructions
+Follow these steps to get started:

-Clone the repository:
+Clone this repository:

 bash
 Copy code